 “Talk low, talk slow, and don’t say too much.” —Cowboy saying

-This advice from the American West has come to be associated with the actor John Wayne, who according to one account offered it as acting guidance to Michael Caine.
+This advice from the American West has come to be associated with the actor John Wayne, who according to one account offered it as acting guidance to fellow actor Michael Caine.

-The cowboys, and John Wayne, actually may have been on to something.
+The cowboys may have been on to something.

-According to one recent study, people are more likely to rise in the ranks and make a higher income if their voices are low.
+According to a recent study, people are more likely to rise in the ranks and make a higher income if they have low voices.

 Think about it.
 A high-pitched voice suggests overwrought emotion, maybe hysteria.
 There’s just so much of that that anyone will willingly endure for long.